joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/16/business/energy-environment/southern-california-edison-eaton-fire.html

 **Trinidad Chambliss sues NCAA, claims entering NFL Draft would cost QB millions**\
-`In the lawsuit filed Friday in Mississippi, Chambliss claims he would make millions more in NIL money at Ole Miss than as a NFL rookie.`\
+`In the lawsuit filed Friday in Mississippi, the Ole Miss QB claims he would make millions more in NIL at Ole Miss than as an NFL rookie.`\
 https://nytimes.com/athletic/6977913/2026/01/16/trinidad-chambliss-lawsuit-ncaa-eligibility-ole-miss/

 **U.S. Boardings of Oil Tankers Reflect Hard Lessons Learned at Sea**\